erikw/jekyll-google_search_console_verification_file/README.md

 :point_right: **Live demo**: https://erikw.github.io/jekyll-google_search_console_verification_file/

-This is a very simple plugin that will generate a Google Search Console (GSC from here) [verification file](https://support.google.com/webmasters/answer/9008080?hl=en) to your `_site/` directory in a Jekyll project.
+This is a very simple plugin that will generate a Google Search Console (GSC from here on) [verification file](https://support.google.com/webmasters/answer/9008080?hl=en) to your `_site/` directory in a Jekyll project.
 This file is used by GSC to verify that you own the site and looks for example like my [googlef47733b3288357e4.html](https://erikw.me/google47733b3288357e4.html).

 ## Why?
 Why use this plugin?